Have you ever wondered what the 10 weirdest university societies in the UK are? No- well you should have.

 4. Karaoke Society – University of Leicester

-Let your inner Adele out at Leicester’s Karaoke Society, where each member is severely encouraged to participate in mic drops and sing as out of tune as they please.
+Following on, it’s time to let your inner Adele out at Leicester’s Karaoke Society.
+Each member is severely encouraged to participate in mic drops and sing as out of tune as they please.

 Established in 2020, this society offers members karaoke nights in bars, clubs, and each other’s houses, whilst benefitting from a no-judgement environment amongst the group.
 If you are looking for somewhere to let your hair loose and make some friends, maybe karaoke is for you.